dthung99/Image_guided_Navigation_for_Robotics_Final_Project/README.md

 	  sudo apt-get install ros-noetic-moveit
 	  sudo apt-get install ros-noetic-moveit-visual-tools
 - Remember to source your workspace.
-- If you continue to fail reinstall ROS and MoveIt.
+- If you continue to fail, reinstall ROS and MoveIt.

 ## Fails to compute the plan everytime
 - The brain and the needle path might be at an angle that causes the robot to colide itself.
 You can: